 57.)
 Saylorville Butterfly Garden (near the visitor center at 8250 Horseshoe Rd, Polk City).
 Park at the visitors center and take a short walk on the bike trail.
 You’ll soon come to a fun butterfly garden with short trails great for exploring bugs, bees, and butterflies.

 63.)
-Patio at Gilroy’s (1238 8th St, West Des Moines).
-Gilroy’s has my favorite patio in the Des Moines area, plus it’s made even better with amazing moscow mules and a great menu.
+The patio at Gilroy’s (1238 8th St, West Des Moines).
+Gilroy’s has my favorite patio in the Des Moines area, plus it’s made even better with amazing Moscow mules and a great menu.
 The patio is incredibly spacious and has small tables, large tables, and couches.
 We’ve met friends for dinner, brought the kids, and a few small board games for them to play, and have spent a few hours eating, drinking, and talking while the kids were more than happy.

 64.)
 Sargent Park (3530 E Douglas, Des Moines).
 This was Des Moines’ first natural playscape.
 It’s definitely a place for kiddos to get messy and explore safely.
-Wear swimming suits because the fountain is sure to attrach the kids, as will digging in the sand and dirt.
-A bike path runs along side of the park next to Four Mile Creek.
+Wear swimming suits because the fountain is sure to attract the kids, as well as digging in the sand and dirt.
+A bike path runs alongside the park next to Four Mile Creek.

 65.)
 Races at Prairie Meadows (1 Prairie Meadows Dr, Altoona).
 One Sunday in July features zebra, ostrich, and camel races.
 It’s our favorite day to go, but it does get crowded.

 66.)
 Picket Fence Creamery (14583 S Ave, Woodward).
 While their country store is open daily, Sample Sunday is a great introduction to the farm and its products.
 Happening the first Sunday of every month, there’s a few vendors, calves to see and pet, and chat with the owners.
 Their ice cream is not to be missed!